30382716ZhiPang/A-Mobile-Application-of-Logic-Education-Based-on-AR/README.md

 [3]	An AR Benchmark System for Indoor Planar Object Tracking.
 Ziming Wu ; Jiabin Guo ; Shuangli Zhang ; Chen Zhao ; Xiaojuan Ma.
 2019 IEEE International Conference on Multimedia and Expo (ICME).

 [4]	A mobile visual programming system for Android smartphones and tablets.
 Wolfgang Slany.
 2012 IEEE Symposium on Visual Languages and Human-Centric Computing (VL/HCC).

+## Precautions
+The copyright of the project belongs to the team.
+Secondary development or commercial use is prohibited without explicit authorization.
+This includes the use and distribution of source code, documentation, graphics, audio and other related materials.
+Violation of this provision may result in legal consequences.
+Please be sure to comply with intellectual property laws and related regulations.